icgrp/ese532_handouts/ese532_handouts/hw4/homework_submission.md

         your teammate?
 (2--4 lines)
     4. What do you believe was the most useful thing that you were able to  contribute to your team?
 (1--3 lines)
+    5. Include a screenshot showing your credit usage in Amazon AWS.

 ## Deliverables
 In summary, upload the following in their respective links in canvas: